 The title of the window.
 If None, epochs name will be displayed.
 Defaults to None.

 Events to show with vertical bars.
 You can use

-as a legend for the colors.
-By default, the coloring scheme is the
+plot_eventsas a legend for the colors.
+By default, the coloring scheme is the same.
+Defaults to

 If the epochs have been resampled, the events no longer align with the data.